FOREX-Dollar basks in payrolls afterglow, Greece back in hot seat

 * Eurogroup meeting to discuss Greece up next

-SYDNEY/TOKYO, March 9 (Reuters) - The dollar drifted to a fresh 11-year high against a basket of major currencies early on Monday as markets wagered the Federal Reserve might raise interest rates sooner rather than later.
+SYDNEY, March 9 (Reuters) - The dollar drifted to a fresh 11-year high against a basket of major currencies early on Monday, remaining in favour as markets wagered the Federal Reserve might lift interest rates sooner rather than later.

-Surprisingly strong U.S. jobs data on Friday had put the chance of a mid-year Fed hike squarely on the table, sending Treasury yields sharply higher.
+Surprisingly strong U.S. jobs data on Friday had put the risk of a mid-year Fed hike squarely on the table, sending Treasury yields sharply higher.
 That in turn re-energised the greenback’s rally.

 “The next level to watch is 1.0765 - the Sept 2003 low.
 Our eventual target is 1.05,” analysts at RBC Capital Markets wrote in a note to clients.